 Best for: People with designing skills

-If you don’t fear blank canvases, you can build your website from scratch using a blank or any minimalistic template.
+If you don’t fear blank canvases, you can start your own website from scratch using a blank or any minimalistic template.
 You can create a unique personality for your business website and make it stand out from that of your competitors.

 You will get complete freedom to design your website the way you visualize it.